NationalDigitalStewardshipResidency/aapbndsr_iw2016/KathrynGronsbell/workshop-materials/01_cli-basics.md

 1. Open Terminal (Applications > Utilities > Terminal).

-2. Download the sample materials for this exercise (cli-basics-samples.zip).
+2. Download the sample materials for this exercise ([cli-basics-samples.zip](./workshop-samples/cli-basics-samples.zip).
 Do not move the ZIP file - leave it in your DOWNLOADS folder.

 ### Navigating a file system